 This is because in the wild you can’t expect to eat a juicy amount of bloodworm or algae wafers on a daily basis.

 For this reason, it’s likely better to feed less than what your Betta fish or Goldfish can force itself to eat.

 This way you’ll limit the food sources for the bacteria and the water may begin clearing up in the next couple of days.

 Author’s Note: A bacterial bloom caused by overfeeding your fish can arise between 1 and 2 days after the leftovers were left to sit in the aquarium’s substrate.
-Usually, the bacteria are at their peak numbers, at the end of the first day.
+Usually, the bacteria are in their peak numbers, at the end of the first day.

 Anyway, this method is best combined with the previous one.

 4. Perform smaller water changes with Reverse Osmosis Water.

 This section applies to people who are trying to clear the water in a freshwater aquarium that continuously gets foggy after a water change.

 I’m saying freshwater because almost all saltwater aquarium keepers already use RO water in their tanks.